ErickMarlo/cryptun/README.md

 # cryptun
-Crypto wrapper of Mcrypt ecncryption, like crypun (npm).
+Crypto wrapper with Mcrypt ecncryption, like crypun (npm).

 For example:
 =====